 St Thomas of Canterbury was perhaps the most popular English saint in the later middle ages.
 His shrine and the pilgrimage to it were immortalized in Geoffrey Chaucer’s The Canterbury Tales.
 Thomas Becket (1118-1170) had been the archbishop of Canterbury under Henry II (1133-1189) in the twelfth century.
 According to the “Lyfe of St. Thomas” in Caxton’s 1509 “englyshed” edition of Jacques Voragine’s Golden Legend (c.
 1260), Thomas had blocked the king’s actions in a series of contests over royal control of the English Church, and the jurisdiction of royal and ecclesiastical courts.
 Thomas used the papacy to thwart Henry’s slights to church prerogative and traditional rights.
 After one episode, Henry uttered words in anger against Becket in the company of his knights that led them to murder the archbishop on the altar of Canterbury cathedral.

 Henry did public penance for the anger that prompted the killing.
-One of acts of penance was to invite the Carthusian order of monks to England (to stay?).
-In 1215, his son, King John, in a failed contest with the nobles and churchmen of England signed the Magna Carta of which the first article was to declare the liberty of the church of England (from what/whom?).
+One of acts of penance was to establish an order of Carthusian monks to England.
+In 1215, his son, King John, in a failed contest with the nobles and churchmen of England signed the Magna Carta whose first article declares the liberty of the church of England.

 In general historians agree that the majority of English men and women were content with the spirituality, piety, church apparatus and structure.
 Contentment, however, did not mean people were uncritical.
 Popular anti-clericalism that existed throughout the middle ages concerned resentment over tithes and the wealth of the church in general, but there was no widespread violence in England against its clergy.